i05nagai/memorandum/language/english_speaking.md

     * condition
         * the bad condition or state of someone or something, esp. the state of a person's health
         * he's been in a bad way ever since the operation
+* successor
+    * Colossus is the successor to GFS
 * succeed
     * succed in
         * I hope you succeed in finding the job you want